 However, there is a ton of hard, mundane, routine work every single day, that goes on behind the scenes.

-Must possess very solid basic horsemanship skills, and not be a liability around a new set of rotating sale horses.
-We can not babysit you on your basics, while also grooming you to be a professional salesman.
+Must possess very solid basic horsemanship skills, and not be a liability to our horses, others, or your own safety - around a new set of rotating sale horses.
+We can not babysit you on your basics, while also grooming you to be a salesman.
 All applicants will be screened and your safety and basic horsemanship will be evaluated.
 You must be extremely solid in your basics, very self aware, and have a keen sense of risk management, for you to be a successful fit for this position.

 Must be reasonably physically fit.
 This is a physically demanding job, you must care for yourself as a professional athlete would, to be successful in this position.

-On-site housing in a shared bunkhouse, an efficiency apartment, and also a nice private cabin are all available - but living on site is not a requirement of this position long term.
+On-site housing is often available - but living on site is not a requirement of this position long term.

 📲📞Serious inquiries ONLY call Ashley at 214-605-7174 📲📞

 🏜 🌎🌵~ Located in Weatherford, TX ~ West of Fort Worth, TX 🌵🌎🏜